rokath/trice/examples/F030R8_gen/ReadMe.md

 - It is assumed, that you converted the OB ST-Link to an OB J-Link already.
 See *trice/docs/TRICEOverRTT.md#J-Linkoption* for details.

 - Press the Debug-Button or "CTRL+SHIFT+D" and start debugging.

+## Hint

+- During the code generation, the CubeMX tool did not copy `syscalls.c` and `sysmem.c` but added them to the Makefile.
+This seems to be a STM32CubeMX "feature".
+  - You do not need these files for the example project, but you can add them manually to avoid some warnings.